m5c/OneTimePadLib/README.md

 ### Save and Load, Serialization

 The library comes with further features for convenient saving and loading of pads and conversations.
-For details, see the [javadoc of public library methods](https://m5c.github.io/OneTimePadLib).
+For details, see the [java doc of public library methods](https://m5c.github.io/OneTimePadLib).

 ## Installation